quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # ACK-only packets on constrained links

-On network paths where there is significant asymmetry, the transmission of packets only containing ACK frames can reduce the efficient use of network capacity.
-This effect occurs when the return capacity is significantly more constrained than the forward capacity, or the cost of transmission per packet is a significant component of the total transmission cost.
-Reducing the ratio of acknowledgements to data at the QUIC receiver can improve link utilization and reduce link transmission costs.
+The cost of sending acknowledgments - in processing cost or link utilization - could be a significant proportion of available resources if these resources are constrained.
+Reducing the rate at which acknowledgments are generated can preserve these resources and improve overall performance, for both network processing as well as application-relevant metrics.

 # Port Selection and Application Endpoint Discovery {#ports}